phillip-tan/RecipEat/README.md

 # RecipEat
-Multi-label image classification of ingredients to recommend recipes
+Multi-label image classification of ingredients for recipe recommendations